minooei/imutils/README.md

 For convenience, the `skeletonize` function of `imutils` can be used to construct the topological skeleton of the image.

 The first argument, `size` is the size of the structuring element kernel.
-An optional argument, `structuring`, can be used to control the structuring element -- it defaults to `cv2.MORPH_RECT`	, but can be any valid structuring element.
+An optional argument, `structuring`, can be used to control the structuring element -- it defaults to `MORPH_RECT`	, but can be any valid structuring element.

 #### Example:
-<pre># skeletonize the image
+<pre>   // skeletonize the image
     Mat gray = imread("pyimagesearch_logo.jpg", 0);
     Mat skeleton = imutils::skeletonize(gray, cv::Size(3, 3));
     imshow("Skeleton", skeleton);</pre>